 Nicky

 Thank you so much!
-I'm glad you enjoyed making the pattern. 😊
+I'm so glad you're enjoying the pattern. 😊

 Nicky